-1.)
-Pattaya— One of Thailand’s most popular beach resorts is located only 150km southeast of Bangkok (about 2 hours drive) and features a great tourism infrastructure as well as many family-friendly attractions such as Teddy bear Museum, Cartoon Network Amazone waterpark, Art in Paradise Museum, Nong Nooch botanical garden, and Pattaya Dolphin World.
+One of Thailand’s most popular beach resorts is located only 150km southeast of Bangkok (about 2 hours drive) and features a great tourism infrastructure as well as many family-friendly attractions such as Teddy bear Museum, Cartoon Network Amazone waterpark, Art in Paradise Museum, Nong Nooch Botanical Garden, and Pattaya Dolphin World.

-2.)
-Koh Lan— Koh Lan is an island to the south of Pattaya.
-You can hop on a speedboat or ferry and you’ll be there in no time flat.
-Activities you could do at Koh Lan includes swimming, snorkeling, jet skiing, parasailing, and banana boat ride.
+Koh Larn is an island to the south of Pattaya.
+You can hop on a speedboat or a ferry and you’ll be there in no time flat.
+Activities you could do at Koh Larn includes swimming, snorkeling, jet skiing, parasailing, and banana boat ride.
 Have you tried parasailing before?
-It’s basically a recreational activity in which you’ll have a small parachute called a ‘wing’ attached to your harness and then a speed boat will tow you in the water until you eventually rise into the air.
+It’s a recreational activity in which you’ll have a small parachute called a ‘wing’ attached to your harness.
+A speed boat will tow you in the water until you eventually rise into the air.
 If you don’t like the idea of your feet dangling in mid-air with parasailing, then you can try something less scary like snorkeling and swimming.
 Don’t worry, there are many activities to choose from.

-6.)
-Aromatherapy spa— Relax and refresh yourself at Bangkok’s many spas.
+Relax and refresh yourself at Bangkok’s many spas.
 Most spas in Thailand uses coconut oil and warm herbal compress balls to help nourish your skin and take the tension away.
-The massage therapist will knead different areas of your body (especially the back and neck) with the compress ball to release those tight muscles you get from sitting long hours in front of the computer.
+The massage therapist will knead different areas of your body (like the back and neck) with the compress ball to release those tight muscles.
 Lemongrass is a common herb used in Thai aromatherapy so you’ll probably smell that when you visit the spa.
-Lemongrass is used in Thai cooking and can be made into tea and essential oil.
+Lemongrass is also used in Thai cooking and can be made into tea and essential oil.
 When made into tea, lemongrass helps detoxify your body due to its diuretic properties.
 When made into essential oil and applied on the body, lemongrass helps relieve achy muscle and also acts as an insect repellent.
 You will feel relaxed in the air-conditioned room that is infused with delicate scents of flowers and herbs.
 Here are two suggestions for spa places in Bangkok: Oasis Spa and Varuna Spa & Massage.